Sorumi/Cal/README.md

 # Cal

-A Simple Calendar for iOS
+A calendar app for iOS